Christian emigration: Christian emigration from Maghreb

 Prior to independence, Algeria was home to 1.4 million pieds-noirs (ethnic French who were mostly Catholic), Morocco was home to half a million Christian Europeans (mostly of Spanish and French ancestry), Tunisia was home to 255,000 Christian Europeans (mostly of Italian and Maltese ancestry), and Libya was home to 145,000 Christian Europeans (mostly of Italian and Maltese ancestry).
 There are also Christian communities of Berber or Arab descent in Greater Maghreb, made up of persons who converted mostly during the modern era, or under and after French colonialism.
 Due to the exodus of the pieds-noirs and other Christian communities in the 1960s, more North African Christians of Berber or Arab descent now live in France than in Greater Maghreb.

 Christian emigration from South Asia

 India

-Christians have also migrated from India but for their own reasons and in small few numbers, as India has been considered as one of safest place for them in South Asia.
-Moreover, India has been one of the favourite tourist destination of the people of United States, Europe, and South Asia.
+Christians have also migrated from India but for their own reasons and in small few numbers, as India has been considered as one of the safest places for them in South Asia.